Coresets for Kinematic Data: From Theorems to Real-Time Systems: Related Work and Comparison

-The pose estimation problem is also called the alignment problem, since given two 3D point sets, $P$ and $Q$, the task is to find the Euclidean motion that brings $P$ into the best possible alignment with $Q$.
-The optimal translation $\mu^*$ is simply the mean of $Q$ minus the means of $P$, each can be computed in $O(nd)$ time.
-Computing the optimal rotation $R^*$ requires computing the $d$-by-$d$ matrix $P^TQ$ in $O(nd^2)$ time where each marker is a row in $P$ or $Q$, and then computing the Singular Value Decomposition (SVD) of this matrix in $O(d^3)$ time~\cite{golub1970singular}.
+\paragraph{Pose Estimation. } The pose estimation problem is also called the alignment problem, since given two paired point sets, $P$ and $Q$, the task is to find the Euclidean motion that brings $P$ into the best possible alignment with $Q$.
+We focus on the case where this alignment is the translation and rotation of $P$ that minimizes the sum of squared distances to the point of $Q$.
+For $|P| = |Q| = n$ points $\in \REAL^d$, the optimal translation $\mu^*$ is simply the mean of $Q$ minus the means of $P$, each can be computed in $O(nd)$ time.
+Computing the optimal rotation $R^*$ (Wahba's Problem~\cite{wahba65}) can be obtained by the Kabsch algorithm~\cite{kabsch1976solution} in $O(nd^2)$ time; see Theorem~\ref{kabsch}

-The standard and popular solution for solving the matching and pose-estimation problems is called Iterative Closest Point (ICP) proposed by Besl and McKay~\cite{besl1992method}; see~\cite{wang2015comparisons} and references therein.
-This algorithm starts with a random matching (mapping) between $P$ and $Q$, then (1) runs the Kabsch algorithm on this pair, (2) re-matches each marker in $P$ to its nearest point in $Q$, then returns to step (1).
-Indeed, we run these steps on our coreset below which allows us faster tracking using low-cost hardware.
-Various data structures, like k-D tree~\cite{friedman1977algorithm} or spatial bins~\cite{zhang1994iterative}, are used to facilitate search of the closest point.
-To speed up the convergence, normal vectors are considered, which is mainly helpful in the beginning of the iteration process~\cite{pulli2000surface}.

-References to more provable approaches that try to compute the minimum Hausdorf distance under Euclidean motionfrom can be found e.g. in~\cite{kedem}.
-These techniques from computational geometry are relatively slow, roughly $O(n^5)$.
-Running such algorithms on our suggested coreset below might turn them into practical heuristics that are based on provable solutions.